What does the Bible say about being a Christian wife?Question: "What does the Bible say about being a Christian wife?"

 11. Do I give my husband respect because of his position, or only when I think he deserves it?
 (Ephesians 5:33)

-13. Do I guard his heart by never revealing private discussions publicly or using his weaknesses against him?
+13. Do I guard my husband's heart by never revealing private discussions publicly or using his weaknesses against him?
 (Proverbs 31:11)

 14. Am I continuing to develop the gifts and passions God has entrusted to me?
 (2 Timothy 1:6)